antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 A typical upgrade flow would look like so:

+1. SatOS application docker Upgrade_artifact is created at GS.
+This contains incremental change in SatOS application.
-1. Operator uses ACP to uplink needed files to PA storage
+2. Operator uses ACP to uplink Upgrade_artifact files to PA storage
-2. An upgrade task is sceduled via ACP, which results in a PA booting up in an ``upgrade`` mode
+3. An upgrade task is sceduled via ACP, which results in updating SatOS application docker image.
-3. The PA entrypoint detects the alternate mode of operation and applies any software/filesystem changes necessary, then shuts down normally
 4. Subsequent tasks then boot the PA into a nominal mode and resume normal operations.

-If an upgrade needs to be applied to the entrypoint script itself, out-of-band update processes can also be applied.

 Application Environment
 ***********************

-This section describes the runtime compute environment a PA will operaet within.
+This section describes the runtime compute environment a PA will operate within.

 Configuration
 =============

 Application configuration is provided via the readonly ``/opt/antaris/app/`` directory.
-These files include:
+This file include:

 * **config.json** contains a JSON-encoded config file, constructed by the PC to help automate PA configuration
-* **mode** contains the current application mode.
-This file is typically read by the PA entrypoint script to influence PA startup behavior

-Both of these files are managed by the system and are readonly to the running application processes.
+Above file is managed by the system and is readonly to the running application processes.

 Compute & Storage
 =================